BlackEryque/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c: program that prints a line of code using puts

 5-printf.c: program that prints a line of code using printf

+6-size.c: program that prints the size of various types on the computer it is compiled and run on